 “For a smart city to work you need an integrated, independent system.
-It has to be an open IT infrastructure and there must be great connections — you can’t have a smart city without connections”, says So.
+It has to be an open IT infrastructure and there must be great connections — you can’t have smart cities without connections”, says So.

 So says that until recently the necessary connections were not in place.
 This has changed in the last three years.
 He says the smart city still won’t happen overnight because there is still a lot of work to be done.
 But the underpinning infrastructure is now in place.

 In his presentation So showed slides outlining a handful of notable Huawei smart city projects.
 To no-one’s surprise, Singapore made the cut.
 So did Nanjing.